PC & Console - Game Integration Guide

 Integration Concepts

-Core concepts and requirements for implementing feature-complete PC & Console S2S integration with Singular.
+Core concepts and requirements for implementing PC & Console S2S integration with Singular.
+These concepts apply to both attribution methods.

 Authentication

-All requests to Singular's PC & Console S2S API require SDK key authentication in a parameter.
+All requests to Singular's PC & Console S2S API require SDK key authentication in the a parameter.
+For the shared authentication mechanics (where to find your SDK Key and how it is passed), see Authentication in S2S Fundamentals .

 User Privacy